Using SEMP to Monitor PubSub+ Cache

 SEMP is a request/reply protocol that uses an XML schema to identify all objects managed in a Solace PubSub+ event broker.
 Any object available through the Solace CLI is also available through SEMP.

-XML-encoded SEMP requests parallel the commands offered through the CLI, therefore, management applications can use SEMP requests and replies to manage and monitor Solace PubSub+.
-For example, when using PubSub+ Cache, an application can regularly poll local and remote PubSub+ Cache Instances by sending SEMP-based show commands and viewing the instances’ contents that are provided in the replies.
+XML-encoded SEMP requests parallel the commands offered through the Solace CLI, therefore, management applications can use SEMP requests and replies to manage and monitor PubSub+ Cache.
+For example, when using PubSub+ Cache, an application can regularly poll local any remote PubSub+ Cache Instances by sending SEMP-based show commands and viewing the instances’ contents that are provided in the replies.

 The SEMP XML-encoded commands and replies are either wrapped in HTTP requests and responses and sent over a TCP connection (SEMP Request over HTTP) to the management interface, or sent over the event broker message bus (SEMP Request Over Message Bus) using one of the Solace messaging APIs.

-For information on using the router SEMP Request Over Message Bus service, refer to Legacy SEMP.
+For information on using the event broker SEMP Request Over Message Bus service, see Using SEMP v1 to Manage and Monitor Event Brokers.

 SEMP Polling Frequency Guidelines